-The standard wall mount is square in shape and measures $9.50" \times 9.50"$ and is available with a lead time of 2-3 business days.
-Other designs are shown as well as custom shapes and colors are also available but require a longer lead time, typically 10- 15 business days.
+The standard wall mount is square in shape and measures $9.50'' \times 9.50''$ and is available with a lead time of 2-3 business days.

 Depending on the recommendation of the professional, factors such as wall integrity may influence installation.
 For example, bolts may need to pass entirely through the exterior wall by using an additional plate within the interior of the building.
 That is, the wall is then "sandwiched" by two metal plates.